NaguiHW/to-do-list/README.md

 # To-Do List Project
-This a project for the Microverse main curriculum
+This is a To Do application.<br>
+The data is saved in the local storage.

 ## Authors:
 Bernardo Garza - [bernardo.g.landa@gmail.com](bernardo.g.landa@gmail.com)